top of page

 Step 2: Install Components

-Mount the Rotary Encoder, LCD, and Arduino using M3 10mm bolts at the locations indicated below.
+Mount the Rotary Encoder, LCD, and Arduino using M3 8mm bolts at the locations indicated below.
+For V5 I switched from 10mm bolts to 8mm bolts but you can still use either.
 Video

 Step 3: Install wires in Layer 5 & 6